 The light and sound sculpture, Chirp & Drift is a flock of illuminated instruments that chatter in morse code messages.
 Gentle tones and harmonies are made by accordion reeds hidden within each ‘bird’.
 As they move, air is pressed through the reeds, reminding the listener of the delicate and fragile state of the environment and our own health.
-The installation translates text into morse code via a musical system devised by the artist, that is possible (but difficult) to decipher.
+The installation translates text into morse code via a musical system devised by the artist.
 The text is customised for each location and previous editions have created music from the names of local birds, to short bird-inspired poems devised on workshops.

 This version below was generated from the bird-themed street names of Blackbird Leys and Greater Leys, Oxford, with each bird name translated into a ‘musical morse code’, presented by OCM at Oxford Christmas Light Festival 2020.

 Chirp & Drift was premiered at Light Up Lancaster in November 2018 and co-commissioned for the festival with Lancaster Arts.
 The instruments made a temporary home in the majestic copper beech tree in the Storey Gallery garden.
-The Chirp&Drift workshops for Light Up Lancaster were a collaboration with poet Sarah Hymas and conservationist / writer Laurence Rose and took place at Leighton Moss RSPB reserve.
+The Chirp & Drift workshops for Light Up Lancaster were a collaboration with poet Sarah Hymas and conservationist / writer Laurence Rose and took place at Leighton Moss RSPB reserve.
 This edition was interactive with a live audience tweets via twitter – made in response to three simple question – what is your favourite bird?, What do you think birds tweet about in the trees? and If you were a bird, where would you migrate to?

 Chirp & Drift was re-shown at Below the Blanket, a dusk time walk through the Royal Botanic Gardens in Edinburgh produced by Cryptic in August 2019.
 This version played a composition based on morse code translations of birds local to the Flow Country in Scotland.